 Hello!
 I’m Sergey Nikonenko, a COO at Purrweb.
 In this case, I’m going to tell you a dramatic story of one English startup in the Real Estate field.
-The guys spent 97% of received investments in vain and came to us with the need to rebuild their product from the ground up.
+Despite raising significant investment in the past, this client came to us with the need to rebuild their product from the ground up.
 Of course we said we could do it.

 Pad came to us in February 2020.

-The original idea was to create a platform that would let users rent accommodation without any security deposits.
+Their original idea was to create a platform that would let landlords and estate-agents rent accommodation without the need for security deposits.
 Moreover, potential tenants would set the rental cost by themselves — and it’d be up to landlords to accept or decline the proposal.

-After such a setback, they had many falling-outs within the team.
-As a result, the CEO and other participants gave up the project, leaving the CTO with the idea and only £25000.
-He decided to take the leftover and give the project another shot — thus, get one more tranche for further development.
+After such a setback, only a single founder was left in the company, the CTO, and only £25000.
+He decided to take the leftover money and give the project another shot — thus, get one more tranche for further development.

 The client came to us for UI/UX design of the app.
 Later on, however, he found out we can deal with development too.
-Besides, it emerged the tech stack we’re working with, matched the technologies his former team used to build the product — so we could scale it up.
-And we stepped up to real estate app development.
+We, of course, stepped up to take on the real estate app development.
 What a perfect match!

 New concept: focus on neighborliness